-The Spirit of St. Louis Replica is on load from the Metropolitan Airports Commission.
+The Spirit of St. Louis Replica is on loan from the Metropolitan Airports Commission.
 The narrative below describes the history of the replica.

 The Spirit of St. Louis Replica in question has interesting background.
 It was constructed in 1956 as a sound-stage mockup by Warner Brothers Movie Studio for the film, Spirit of St. Louis, which starred Jimmy Stewart as Charles Lindbergh.
 The non-flying and non-airworthy mockup appeared briefly in one or two scenes in the movie, released in 1957.